AntaresSimulatorTeam/antares-doc/docs/reference/thermals.md

 ### Availability

 <span class="param-badge badge-matrix">matrix</span>
 Hourly availability of the cluster.
+Used in optimization to define maximum generation power and the number of available units.

 ### Fuel cost

 <span class="param-badge badge-matrix">matrix</span>
 Hourly fuel cost of the cluster.
+Only used if `Cost generation` is set to `useCostTimeseries`.

 ### CO2 cost

 <span class="param-badge badge-matrix">matrix</span>
 Hourly CO2 cost of the cluster.
+Only used if `Cost generation` is set to `useCostTimeseries`.